KKDN7355/Calculator-Subway-Sandwich-Macros/README.md

 These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.

+Purely so if anyone wanted to try it out, they can do so here: https://kkdn7355.github.io/Calculator-Subway-Sandwich-Macros/

 ### Prerequisites

 - **Web Browser**: A modern web browser (Google Chrome, Mozilla Firefox, etc.) is required to use the calculator.